Douglas County, Georgia: Government

 Most government offices in the county are located at the Douglas County Courthouse complex, about 1 mi south of the downtown area of Douglasville.
 The exception is the Douglas County Board of Education, located adjacent to Hunter Park.
 The Douglas County Chamber of Commerce is located in downtown Douglasville.

 The county courthouse was constructed in 1997–98 and opened in 1998 after the county services needed a new courthouse for the ever-growing and changing county.
 The services prior to the opening were scattered all over downtown Douglasville in seven or eight office buildings.
 The old Douglas County courthouse, built in 1956, remains in downtown and is now used as a museum and a satellite school for the University of West Georgia an institution of the University System of Georgia with the main campus located in the city of Carrollton in Carroll County, which is included in the Atlanta Metropolitan Area historically, a commercial center for several mostly rural counties in both Georgia and Alabama.

 Douglas County is governed by the Douglas County Board of Commissioners with an elected chairman and commissioners from Douglas County's four districts.

 Politics

 In presidential elections, Douglas County had been a reliably Republican county between 1980 and 2004, voting Republican by a double-digit margin even in 1992, when Democrat Bill Clinton carried the state of Georgia.
-The county gave over 60% of the vote to Republican George W. Bush in both of his presidential runs.
-The county has since become increasingly Democratic, voting for Barack Obama in both 2008 and 2012, Hillary Clinton in 2016 and Joe Biden in 2020.
+The county gave over 60% of the vote to Republican George W. Bush in both of his presidential runs in 2000 and 2004.
+The county has since become increasingly Democratic, voting for Democrats since 2008.
+In 2024, Democrat Kamala Harris won 65% of the vote, the highest share of the vote in the county since 1976.

+Douglas County is one of nine counties that shifted more than 25 percentage points to the left from 2012 to 2024.